 Alcohol inks are a fantastic medium for crafting projects.
 This week on the blog, I wanted to share eleven fresh ways that you can use alcohol inks to create something beautiful.

 I had some leftover metallic colors (click here to purchase the same from Amazon) from a previous spat of resin crafting that I did, and I wanted to revisit them because they are gorgeous colors, and I loved working with them!
-If you don’t have alcohol inks of your own, you can create some using Sharpie markers, read on to find out how.
+You can also make your own alcohol inks using Sharpie markers if you’d rather not buy them.

 Have I got you interested?
 Good, let’s dive right in!